PatrickO10/projects-react/README.md

 * The value of the checkbox
 * The filtered list of projects

-#### Go through each one and figure out whihc one is state by asking three questions about each piece of data:
+#### Go through each one and figure out which one is state by asking three questions about each piece of data:
 1. Is it passed in from a parent via props?
 If so, it probably isn't state.
 2. Does it remain unchanged over time?
 If so, it probably isn't state.
 3. Can you compute it based on any other state or props in your component?
 If so, it isn't state.